Environmental Management System

 Emissions to Air: For safety, many of our laboratories contain fume hoods that prevent researchers from being exposed to the materials they work with.
 We also have air emissions from vehicle exhaust and boilers, and potential emissions can come from refrigeration systems, fire suppression systems, and demolition operations.
 Our potential air emissions are evaluated, and we obtain permits for them when required.
 The controls on the management of chemicals, radioactive materials, and regulated waste seek to minimize our air emissions.

-Effluents to Water: Our discharges of water to the environment from laboratories to sewer systems and to dry wells for stormwater in parking lots are regulated by state and local permits and/or regulations.
-We have a program to review discharges to assure that they conform to these regulations and permits.
-We also seek to minimize discharges.
+Effluents to Water: PNNL Seeks to minimize all discharges to the environment.
+Discharges of water from laboratories to sewer systems and to dry wells for stormwater in parking lots are regulated by state and local permits and/or regulations.
+Discharges are regularly evaluated to ensure they conform to all applicable regulations and permits.

-Physical Interaction with Environment: In order to understand our environment and perform environmental monitoring, some of our projects are conducted outdoors.
-Facility maintenance and modification also may involve outdoor work.
+Physical Interaction with Environment: Some PNNL projects, including facility maintenance and modification, environmental studies, and environmental monitoring, may be conducted outdoors.
 Any work proposed to be conducted outdoors is reviewed to assure protection of the environment and minimize any potential impacts.

 Solid Waste Generation: The use of office products, electronics, and equipment, along with construction, demolition and normal maintenance activities, creates non-regulated solid waste streams.
-We reduce or eliminate environmental hazards, conserve environmental resources, and maximize operational sustainability through the incorporation of electronic stewardship practices, reusing materials and by operating recycling programs.
-We also seek opportunities to further reduce degradation and depletion of environmental resources by purchasing environmentally friendly items (e.g., that contain recycled content).
+Reduction or eliminating environmental hazards, conservation of environmental resources, and maximizing operational sustainability is achieved through the incorporation of electronic stewardship practices, reusing materials and by operating recycling programs.
+PNNL also seeks opportunities to further reduce degradation and depletion of environmental resources by purchasing environmentally friendly items (e.g., that contain recycled content or is bio-based).

-Water Use: We recognize the value of water in the Eastern Washington environment.
-PNNL has made water conservation a key element of its Facility Energy Management Plan.
-See Sustaniable PNNL.
+Water Use: PNNL recognizes the value of water in the Eastern Washington environment.
 PNNL maintains water use reduction goals and implements actions to reduce water consumption across the laboratory.

 Thank you for visiting the PNNL web site, and if you have questions or comments, please contact us.